gauteh/lieer/README.md

 [notmuch](https://notmuchmail.org/) database.
 The changes to tags in the notmuch database may be pushed back remotely to your GMail account.

-It will and can not:
+It will not and can not:
 * Add or delete messages on your remote account
 * Modify messages other than their labels